Omkar-Savoikar/nine-lives-of-code/README.md

 ## 🗺️ Roadmap

+-   [ ] A start and restart button
+-   [ ] Mobile responsiveness
+-   [ ] Allow users to enter letters via keyboard
+-   [ ] Stop the timer if user has switched to other tab for more than 2 mins
+-   [ ] Update tab title if user has switched to other tab for more than 2 mins
 -   [ ] Add levels (Easy / Medium / Hard) so users can pick difficulty, and words will be chosen accordingly
 -   [ ] Leaderboard with fastest completion times
 -   [ ] Theming (light/dark mode)